indrajithc/learn-jest/README.md

     - only test a function
 - Integration Test
   - multiple units work together
+  - interaction between components / different micro services
 - Functional testing
   - tests a particular functionality
     - test the function behavior
+  - general behavior of the software
+    - form filling and submit test behavior
+      - invalid form entry showing error can be unit testing and also be a functional testing

 - Acceptance / End-to-end [E2E] test
   - actual browser test with sever

+**Functional testing vs Unit testing** [ section 1:7]
+- Unit testing
+  - isolated
+    - mock all dependencies
+      - easy to identify the failed test
+      - easy to pinpoint failure [know where to look]
+      - les tightly coupled
+      - more likely to break with refactoring
+        - small change test might fail but software still working as expected [ con]
+- Functional testing
+  - Different mindset
+  - Particular behavior or user flow
+  - close to user flow
+  - tests are robust
+    - as log as the behavior stays it will pass
+  - difficult to pinpoint the failure section